trashbirdecology/luisdva.github.io/_posts/2021-07-27-data-cleaning-course.md

 ---
 title: Data Cleaning with R
-excerpt: "New Course Available, Clean your data more quickly and efficiently than ever before"
+excerpt: "New Course Available - Clean your data more quickly and efficiently than ever before"
 classes: wide
 category: rstats
 tags: